Firstly, I want to share and in a way verbalize my thoughts about certain aspects of tarot spurred after watching Kelly-Ann Maddox’s new video.

 What I want to address here are the new decks coming out, the new decks being created.
 I feel there should be a re-visioning of our communal perspective in regards to tarot and the images and archetypes depicted therein.
 Our current postmodern hyperreal global world is immensely diverse, and this diversity, as opposed to being limited in its visibility is increasingly visible.
 Newer generations are able to interact with and see the whole spectrum of diversity that abides on this planet.
 Given this “progress”, the tarot community should address the diversity and the multifarious nature of it all.
 We should be open to different perspectives of seeing eternal archetypes, and open to representing these perspectives in an honest manner.
-By honest manner, I mean including people of color, including the minority, the outsiders, and the disenfranchised without objectifying nor “exotifying” (yes, I made that word up) these people and their images.
+By honest manner, I mean including people of color, including the minority, the outsiders, and the disenfranchised without objectifying nor “exotifying” (yes, I made that word up) these people and their respective culture.

 I have thought about this issue on and off for a while now, as I look at the decks I have and love.
 I remember one specific occasion in which this issue reared its head.
 I had ordered the Golden Universal, seeking to bridge a connection with the classic RWS, a deck I do not connect with at all.
 Unboxing it, I was really excited, anxious to see it, shuffle it and play with the cards.
 As I flipped through the cards, I was struck by the predominance of blonde people.
 I know the RWS is a classic deck and I am not suggesting it should change, what I am addressing are the choices behind the re-visioning of this deck by the publisher.
-I would have been happy with a share of brown haired people.
-If I recall correctly, I might be wrong, but the original RWS did not have so many blonde people.
+I would have been happy with a couple brown haired people.
+If I recall correctly, I might be wrong, but the original RWS did not have so many blondes.
 Again, these are just opinions.